A Dallas Cowboys football blog

 Jaylon’s issues are beyond the box score.
 His breakdowns and mental lapses in coverage are easy to see and his tackles, while many, are happening after opponents are well past the line of scrimmage.
 His actual effectiveness on the field has dropped significantly from 2018; one of the lower-graded starting linebackers in football.

-Sure, Smith would be better if the was helping more and Dallas hadn't stupidly hired Mike Nolan to be a coordinator in 2020.
+Sure, Smith would be better if the defensive line was helping more and Dallas hadn’t stupidly hired Mike Nolan to be a coordinator in 2020.
 But where great players usually overcome the circumstances and still display their value, Jaylon has become a major contributor to the recent defensive meltdown.

 Fans are especially hard on Jaylon because of his celebratory antics on the field and occasional comments that indicate he doesn’t see these flaws.
 And now that he’s switching to the #9 jersey, still attributed to Tony Romo in the hearts of Cowboys fans, Smith is under even greater scrutiny.